Discover more from Productive Flourishing

 Editor’s note: I recorded this for the Productive Flourishing podcast long after I originally published this post.
-I hope you enjoy it, and if you’d like to hear more episodes of the Productive Flourishing podcast, you’ll find them in the Show’s archives.
+You can listen to it here.

 Far better is it to dare mighty things, to win glorious triumphs, even though checked by failure ... than to rank with those poor spirits who neither enjoy much nor suffer much, because they live in a gray twilight that knows neither victory nor defeat. - Theodore Roosevelt